jashapiro/jashapiro.github.io/courses/biolB215s13/first_steps.md

 ### Missing Data
-When I tried to convert a character vector to an integer, `R` returned the value "`NA`".
+When I tried to convert a character vector to an integer, `R` returned the value &#8220;`NA`".
 This stands for "Not Available", and is the chief way that missing data is stored in `R`. `NA` will always return `NA` in any comparison, as it is usually preferrable to keep missing values missing.
 You can test specifically for `NA` values using `is.na()`, and some functions that don't work with `NA`s have options to remove them before performing their calculations

 {% highlight r %}
 x <- c(1, 2, 3, 4, 5, NA)